 Is social media a big part of your marketing strategy?

 The impressive growth of social media is nothing to ignore.
-For example, there are more than 2.3 billion active social media users throughout the world.
+Today in 2019, there are a mind-blowing 3.5 billion active social media users throughout the world.

 Although you may be shifting your marketing strategy and budget to social networks, it doesn’t guarantee success.
 There are ways to win big with social media.
 There are also techniques that will leave you floundering and searching for answers on the social media platform.